 - Over the Glasses Compatible

-Other Olympic Athletes Wearing Anon
+More Olympic Athletes in Anon Goggles

 Kelly Clark (USA)

 Kelly Clark is a USA snowboarder and a five-time Olympian.
-She competes in women's halfpipe and is a three-time medalist.
+She competes in women’s halfpipe and is a three-time medalist.
 Her crowning achievement is winning gold at the 2002 Winter Olympics in Salt Lake City.
-At the 2018 Olympics she just missed the podium placing fourth wearing the Anon M3.
+At the 2018 Olympics, she just missed the podium placing fourth wearing the Anon M3.

 Ben Ferguson (USA)

 Ben Ferguson is a USA snowboarder and made his Olympic debut at the 2018 Winter Olympics.
 Before this, he was a two-time Youth Olympic medalist.
 This year, he competed with Shaun White in halfpipe and finished just off the podium.
-His fourth place finish was just 1.25 points behind the bronze finisher Scotty James (AUS).
+His fourth-place finish was just 1.25 points behind the bronze finisher Scotty James (AUS).

 Shop Anon M3 and Other Snow Goggles at SportRx

-Want to gear up like Shaun White did for the Olympics?
+Want to gear up as Shaun White did for the Olympics?
 Get the Anon M3 and other Olympic goggles in prescription and nonprescription at SportRx.
 We specialize in quality prescription inserts for any needs you may have.
 If you have any questions, Contact Us, and our certified opticians will answer any questions you may have!
-SportRx also offers free shipping and returns on every order if you're not completely happy with it.
-Expect great service and leave with great lens here at SportRx.
+SportRx also offers free shipping and returns on every order if you’re not completely happy with it.
+Expect great service and leave with a great lens here at SportRx.